amirtayebi/amirtayebi.github.io/_pages/about.md

 ---

-I recieved my PhD in Economics from the University of Oklahoma and will join the University of Wisconsin-La Crosse as an assistant professor this Fall.
+I am an assistant professor of Economics at the University of Wisconsin-La Crosse.
 My primary research interests include applied macroeconomics and financial economics.
 In particular, I am interested in growth and development topics.
-I am also interested in political economy of finance and credit markets.
+I am also interested in the political economy of finance and credit markets.

 [Curriculum Vitae](/files/Amir CV.pdf)